jzacsh/vcsq/README.md

 This repo lives at <https://gitlab.com/jzacsh/vcst>

-**STATUS**: early days, mostly boilerplate/setup, with only some functionality ported in from the originals (see "design goals" section).
+**STATUS**: 80% effort is done; 30% functionality is done.
+Early days, has some functionality ported in from the originals (see "design goals" section), and enormous amount of test-infra and outlining to enable the rest of the APIs, and now just remains some drudge-work to finish the port.

 ## Development